 Construction of Anzac Station is underway on St Kilda Road.
 The station has been built using the cut-and-cover method, from the top down.
-Major excavation is complete and work is continuing on the platforms and concourse levels underground, and the upper levels and entrances.
+Major excavation is complete and the tram platform above the station is open to public.
+Work is continuing on the station platforms and concourse levels underground, and the upper levels and entrances.

 Building the Anzac Station canopy